andersjh/odscwest2020_jeff_anderson/README.md

     - Purpose vs Pleasure
     - Connection vs Isolation
     - Now vs Fantasy
-  - Create The Principles of Your Story
+  - Create The principles of your story
     - Why is therapy so often helpful? - To speak about something requires distancing from it.
     - When the self defeating story surfaces, remember your principles
     - The power of self care - you can only really give others what you've given yourself